Why Our Program?

 3. Equal Field and Classroom Time

 Western Teacher Candidates spend as much time on practicum and alternative field experiences—100 days and 35 days respectively—as on course work.
-27 weeks on campus and 27 weeks in the field provide many and varied opportunities for acquiring knowledge, developing skills, and advancing towards your career goals.
+Both on-campus and practicum/field experiences provide many and varied opportunities for acquiring knowledge, developing skills, and advancing towards your career goals.

 4. Fast-track to a Master of Professional Education Degree